Ingredients: 1.2 kg of "paletta" (muscle of the front leg of beef), celery, carrot, onion.

 PEARA' SAUCE

-100 gr of unseasoned bread crumbs, preferably home-style, beef broth, 1 teaspoon of ground pepper, 3 tablespoons of Moletto Extra-virgin olive oil Integrale.
+Ingredients: 100 gr of unseasoned bread crumbs, preferably home-style, beef broth, 1 teaspoon of ground pepper, 3 tablespoons of Moletto Extra-virgin olive oil Integrale.

 To prepare: In a non-stick saucepan, add the bread crumbs, cover with broth and boil on low heat for an hour or more.
 If the sauce thickens too much during cooking, add more broth.
 During the last 15 minutes of cooking, add the extra-virgin olive oil and coarsely-ground pepper.
 Serve piping hot with the boiled beef.